paulcpederson/blog/source/articles/fuji-klasse/index.md

 template: _templates/article.html
 description: A love letter to one of the greatest pocketable cameras of all time.
 background: web.svg
-thumbnail: klasse-thumb.png
+thumbnail: klasse.webp
-twitter_image: klasse-thumb.png
+twitter_image: klasse.webp
-feature: klasse-thumb.png
+feature: klasse.webp
 canvas: tan
 spot: gray
 featured: true
 ---

 Over the past twenty years, I've gone through my share of cameras.
 I've used phones, digital cameras, medium format, rangefinders, plastic toy cameras, and disposable cameras.
 In 2018 I bought a Fuji Klasse S from Japan.
-When I clicked the buy now button I had no idea that this camera would end the revolving carousel of cameras and become my main carry-everywhere camera for a eight years.
+When I clicked the buy now button I had no idea that this camera would end the revolving carousel of cameras and become my main carry-everywhere camera for eight years.

 <div class="photo-grid">
   <img src="rowing.webp" alt="top view of crew team rowing">